eyhorn/swap-dom-nodes/README.md

-# swap-dom-nodes
-Simple demo on how to swap DOM nodes with animation using vanilla Javascript
+# Simple demo on how to swap DOM nodes with animation using vanilla Javascript